-ECU's Burleson selected 70th overall in MLB Draft
+ECU’s Burleson selected 70th overall in MLB Draft

-On Thursday, ECU's 2-way player Alec Burleson was selected with the 70th overall pick of the 2020 MLB Draft by the St. Louis Cardinals.
+ECU baseball's two-way player Alec Burleson was selected with the 70th overall pick of the 2020 MLB Draft by the St. Louis Cardinals on Thursday.

 He's the fourth-highest draft pick in ECU baseball history.